snphive/MutateCompute/projectReadme.md

  by adding the pydevd import line to the cluster python script.

-## Built With

-No build management tools were used.
-No web frameworks were used.

 ## Contributing

 I currently am not expecting any outside contributors for this project in its current form.
 However if this changes in the